netsyder/personal-blog/content/posts/setup-ubuntu-docker-host/index.en.md

   renderer: NetworkManager
 ```

-Here we ensure Ubuntu uses its MAC address when requesting DHCP, we manually set the DNS servers and make sure it uses Network Manager as the network config renderer.
+Here the network card is listed as `eth0`, and we ensure Ubuntu uses its MAC address when requesting DHCP with the line `dhcp-identifier: mac`.
+We also set the DNS servers with the `nameservers` block and make sure it uses [Network Manager](https://ubuntu.com/core/docs/networkmanager) as the network config renderer with `renderer: NetworkManager`.
+Please be mindful of the indentation.

 ### Change DNS Behavior (Optional, but needed to host Pi-Hole)